-Emptiness is not a thing, it is not something you can fill with something else, it is a characteristic of all things which is specifically ungraspable.
+Emptiness is not a thing, it is not something you can fill with something else, it is a characteristic of all things which is deeply ungraspable, but not incomprehensible.
 More than a noun it is an adjective: all things are empty of the ability to exist in the individuated way we often presume them to.
 This brings a radical shift in view.
 When this understanding is absorbed and assimilated deeply into the way we look, sense, and feel the world, we are changed.
 We change because we too are empty.

 Slipping into a lens that sees all things are empty is so radical it can easily feel destabilising, but only in the way waking up too quickly sometimes feels disorienting.
-It is helpful therefore to not rush the seeing of emptiness but to let it expand at a natural speed.
-Seeing that all things are empty (including, but not limited to, who we take ourselves to be) is like waking up from a weird dream (or if not from it, then into another less illogical dream).
+It is helpful, therefore, to not rush the seeing of emptiness, rather let it expand at a natural speed.
+Seeing that all things are empty (including, yet not limited to, who we take ourselves to be) is like waking up from a weird dream (or, if not from it, then into a far less illogical relationship to the dream).

 The waves of water and sand had eroded the glass.
 Where had some of the glass gone?
 Glass is highly heated (2,000ºC) sand, which is skilfully manipulated, then allowed to cool slowly.
 Glass is fabricated from sand and skill, and even with good eyesight, I could never isolate those components now on the beach.